For Love or Money (American TV series): Seasons 1 and 2

 The first season of the show aired in the summer of 2003.
 Rob Campos chose among sixteen suitors, unaware that each woman was informed that she was set to win a million dollars if she rejected Rob in the end.
 The selection boiled down to Erin Brodie and Paige Jones.
 The two women assumed that Erin would take the money and Paige would take Rob.
 But in an unexpected move, Rob chose Erin, leaving Paige to tear up her check.
 But, as expected, Erin rejected Rob and took the million dollars to help care for her ailing father - former NFL quarterback John Brodie, sending Rob home.
 Paige's emotional displays were later parodied in I Want to Marry Ryan Banks and The Joe Schmoe Show 2.

 The second season aired immediately after the first.
 Erin returned to the house three weeks after she took her million-dollar check.
 She returned to risk her million dollar-check by being in Rob's position, this time choosing among 15 male suitors.
 If the final man she chose were to choose her over a million dollars, her million dollars would double; otherwise, the million dollars (in essence) will be passed to him, leaving her with nothing.
 The men did not know that Erin had already participated in a similar competition.

 When she trimmed her choices down to just three, Rob returned as a "fourth man," returning to woo her the second time.
 It was not revealed to the original contestants that Erin and Rob had already participated in a version of the competition; Rob was implied to be Erin's ex-boyfriend.
 Although Rob made it to the final three suitor, Erin ultimately rejected him, leaving her to choose between Wade Whistler and Chad Viggiano.
 In the end, Erin chose Chad, who chose her.
 As a result, she won both Chad and two million dollars, $500,000 of which she gave to Chad.
 Chad and Erin eventually broke up, Erin went on to eventually marry Dr. Will Kirby of Big Brother fame.
 Chad went on to date San Francisco based model, Natasha Hahn.

+Rob Campos was dismissed from his law firm, after it was revealed that he was disciplined for drunkenly groping a female Naval officer during his past service in the US Marine Corps.